deepaksood619/deepaksood619.github.io/docs/book-summaries/thinking-in-systems.md

     - By changing **buffers**, **system design** and **delays**, we can produce more effective systems
 - Systems can be made even more efficient by adjusting their internal mechanisms and rules
 - Paying attention to the inner workings of systems will help you better understand the world
 - **Emergence:** Emergence is a simple but powerful concept.
-It means that when things come together, somethingnew and unexpectedhappens.
+It means that when things come together, something new and unexpected happens.
 And this new thing isn't present in the individual elements.
 It's biological as much as social.
 A caterpillar becomes a butterfly.
 - Actionable advice - Always expect a positive outcome, not a negative one.